ArturM94/MapsAPI/README.md

 # MapsAPI
-Created by the official Google guide.
+Created with help of the official Google manual.